 3. Soap/Bath Products

-There’s nothing like a good soak in the tub.
 Handmade soap and bath products are popular, especially if they’re created for sensitive skin and made with organic products.
-You can make regular bar soap, or get molds and dies to create shapes and colors.
+You can make regular bar soap, or get molds and dyes to create shapes and colors.
 You can add scent to your products as well.
-Beyond soaps you can make bath bombs, bubble bath, wash clothes, and lotions.
+Beyond soaps you can make bath bombs, bubble bath, and lotions.
 These items can also generate repeat sales because they're consumable.

 5. Sewn Items

-If you know how to sew, there are many things you can create and sell, such as purses, coin pouches, and bags, pillow covers and blankets, pot holders and aprons and more.
-You can sew clothing, such as costumes, children’s dresses, or doll clothes.
+If you know how to sew, there are many things you can create and sell, such as purses, coin pouches, and bags, pillow covers and blankets, pot holders and aprons, and more.
+You can also sew clothing, such as costumes, children’s dresses, or doll clothes.

 People need help storing and organizing their everyday household and office items.
 While a coffee cup or plastic bin can do, many people like to buy unique decorative items.
 Ideas include wood or painted glass utensil holders, pencil holders, decorative boxes for storing files or photographs, and more.